nh2/static-haskell-nix/README.md

 This prints a path that contains the fully linked static executable in the `bin` subdirectory.

-## Binary caches for faster building
+### Binary caches for faster building

 You can optionally use the binary cache shown in [here](https://github.com/NixOS/nixpkgs/pull/34645) to not have to build lots of native dependencies against `musl`, and you can use my binary nix closure mentioned [here](https://github.com/NixOS/nixpkgs/pull/37598#issuecomment-396760267) to not have to build GHC.

+## Building arbitrary packages

+The `static-stack` directory shows how to build a fully static `stack` executable (a Haskell package with many dependencies), and makes it reasonably easy to build other packages as well.